Thomas Grant (barrister): Legal career

-In 2021 Grant was named Chancery Silk of the Year by Chambers and Partners.
+In 2021, Grant was named Chancery Silk of the Year by Chambers and Partners.

-In 2022 Grant became Chair of the Professional Negligence Bar Association.
+In 2022, Grant became Chair of the Professional Negligence Bar Association.

 Legal writing

 Grant and Hugh Tomlinson QC were the joint editors of Lender Claims, which was published in 2010 by Sweet and Maxwell.

-In 2018 Grant co-edited with David Mumford QC Civil Fraud: Law, Practice and Procedure, again published by Sweet and Maxwell.
+In 2018, Grant co-edited with David Mumford QC Civil Fraud: Law, Practice and Procedure, again published by Sweet and Maxwell.

-Grant is a contributor to The Law of Solicitors’ Liabilities, edited by William Flenley QC and Tom Leech QC.
-The 4th edition was published in 2020.
+Grant is a contributor to The Law of Solicitors' Liabilities, edited by William Flenley QC and Tom Leech QC.
+The fourth edition was published in 2020.

 Publications

-In 2015 Grant published Jeremy Hutchinson’s Case Histories, about the life and work of the criminal barrister Lord Hutchinson of Lullington QC, who turned 100 the same year.
+In 2015, Grant published Jeremy Hutchinson’s Case Histories, about the life and work of the criminal barrister Lord Hutchinson of Lullington QC, who turned 100 the same year.
 The book became a Sunday Times bestseller and was short-listed for the Crime Writers' Association Golden Dagger award.
-Writing in the Guardian Richard Davenport-Hines noted the book's "pungency, intelligence and humour."
+Writing in The Guardian, Richard Davenport-Hines noted the book's "pungency, intelligence and humour."

-In 2016 Grant contributed an introduction to the re-issue of Sybille Bedford's essay The Trial of Lady Chatterley by Daunt Books.
+In 2016, Grant contributed an introduction to the re-issue of Sybille Bedford's essay The Trial of Lady Chatterley by Daunt Books.

-In 2019 Grant published Court Number One: The Old Bailey Trials that Defined Modern Britain.
+In 2019, Grant published Court Number One: The Old Bailey Trials that Defined Modern Britain.
 The book was an Evening Standard best seller and was a Times and Telegraph book of the year.
 Writing in the Observer, Alexander Larman noted that "there is plenty of humour throughout…but this is ultimately an affecting study of how the law gets it right – and wrong."
-Writing in the Daily Telegraph Jake Kerridge described the book as "a hamper of treats."
+Writing in the Daily Telegraph, Jake Kerridge described the book as "a hamper of treats".

-In an interview in Counsel Magazine in March 2020 Grant explained that: "There were a number of themes I wanted to pick up: changing attitudes to the death penalty, obscenity and sexual behaviour over the century; women’s experience of the criminal law – largely its inability to understand or properly respond to why women sometimes commit acts of violence; the centrality of the Old Bailey to treason, post-war espionage and political downfall; and the courtroom as a place of ritualised entertainment for the masses."
+In an interview in Counsel Magazine in March 2020, Grant explained that: "There were a number of themes I wanted to pick up: changing attitudes to the death penalty, obscenity and sexual behaviour over the century; women’s experience of the criminal law – largely its inability to understand or properly respond to why women sometimes commit acts of violence; the centrality of the Old Bailey to treason, post-war espionage and political downfall; and the courtroom as a place of ritualised entertainment for the masses."

-It was recently announced that Grant’s next book, entitled The Mandela Brief: Sydney Kentridge and the Trials of Apartheid, will be about the South African barrister Sir Sydney Kentridge.